kurtsansom/dispatch/docs/coding/procedures.rst

 --------------

-Procedures should follow this template, with a dotted line separating argument declarationss from local variable declarations, and with dashed lines separating code and comment blocks:::
+Procedures should follow this template, with a dotted line separating argument declarations from local variable declarations, and with dashed lines separating code and comment blocks:::

   !===============================================================================